-With a safe home to call their own, a poor family gains a solid foundation for building a brighter future.
-It takes only a few thousand dollars for Cross International to build a simple, sturdy home for a poor family, dramatically improving their standard of living.
-These donor-sponsored houses replace rickety shanties, patched together from scraps of metal, tarp and cardboard.
-In many cases, the beneficiaries contribute “sweat equity” to the project.
-This labor creates a sense of ownership over — and responsibility for — the new homes.
-The houses our ministry partners build are a permanent testimony to God’s provision and the Christ-like compassion of our benefactors.
+But there is hope and a cause for rejoicing!
+That hope is realized when Christian brothers and sisters step up and respond to this need.
+It takes only a few thousand dollars for Cross International to sponsor the building of a simple, sturdy home for a family in need, dramatically improving their standard of living.
+In many cases, the recipients provide unskilled labor, creating a true sense of ownership in the new homes.
+The houses our ministry partners build are a permanent testimony to God’s provision and the Christ-like compassion of generous supporters like you.